atom-morgan/my-portfolio/_posts/2018-05-21-the-case-against-mandating-maternity-and-paternity-leave.md

 tag: [opinion]
 excerpt: >-
   In many ways the tech industry serves as the one to push the boundaries of the workplace.
 From in-office amenities, gym memberships, catered lunches, and a variety of other benefits the tech industry leads and others follow.
 The one benefit that seems to have the most traction at the moment is mandated maternity and paternity leave.
+description: >-
+  In many ways the tech industry serves as the one to push the boundaries of the workplace.
+From in-office amenities, gym memberships, catered lunches, and a variety of other benefits the tech industry leads and others follow.
+The one benefit that seems to have the most traction at the moment is mandated maternity and paternity leave.
 ---

 In many ways the tech industry serves as the one to push the boundaries of the workplace.
 From in-office amenities, gym memberships, catered lunches, and a variety of other benefits the tech industry leads and others follow.
 The one benefit that seems to have the most traction at the moment is mandated maternity and paternity leave.